fverloy/fverloy/README.md

 ## Hi there, I'm Filip Verloy 👋

-### I'm currently the Field CTO at Noname Security.
+### I'm currently the Field CTO for EMEA & APJ at RubrikX.

-- 🚀 I’m currently working on building a rocket ship at Noname Security.
+- 🚀 I’m currently working on building a rocket ship at Rubrik.
-- 📚 I’m looking to collaborate on writing a technical book (O'Reilly, No Starch Press, Packt,...) on Cloud/Storage/Networking/Automation/IaC
+- 📚 I’m looking to collaborate on writing a technical book (O'Reilly, No Starch Press, Packt,...) on Cloud/Storage/Security
-- 💬 Ask me about Cloud, Data Management, Cloud Networking, Infrastructure as Code, API Security.
+- 💬 Ask me about Cloud, Data Management, Cloud Networking, Data Security.
 - 🃏 Pronouns: he/him/his

 ### Connect with me: